-Pupils in years 8 to 11 receive one written summative report each academic year.
-In line with Curriculum for Wales year 7 receive two interim reports and one written summative report each academic year.
+Pupils in years 9 to 11 receive one written summative report each academic year.
+In line with Curriculum for Wales years 7 and 8 receive one interim report and one written summative report each academic year.
 The dates are provided in the assessment calendar and are strategically placed to maximise the benefit for the learners.
 At each reporting point staff enter the data into SIMS, the school's online reporting management system.